 Justice Alito, writing for the Court in McDonald, found that the 2nd Amendment is “fundamental to our system of ordered liberty,” justifying its extension to the states.
 Why is the right to bear arms “fundamental,” when it appears that firearms – designed to cause injury or death – are antithetical to social order and public safety?
 Firearms cannot be intrinsic to liberty because they have a unique potential to cause serious injury and death, posing a distinctive threat to social order.
 Unlike other liberties, carrying firearms directly puts the gun owner, family, and community at risk.
 “Your interest in bearing a firearm may diminish my interest in being and feeling safe from armed violence,” wrote Stevens.
 Possessing a functioning handgun at home, moreover, does not enhance the right to self-defense.
 A homeowner’s gun is substantially more likely to kill the gun owner or a family member (through accidental firing or suicide) than it is to harm an intruder.

 Going forward, state and local legislatures must remain determined in the face of litigation threats as they craft laws that comply with McDonald while also safeguarding the populace against gun violence.
 If not, firearm injury and death statistics will show the cost we have paid for McDonald.

 304(13) JAMA 1485-86 (2010)

 Scholarly Commons Citation

 Gostin, Lawrence O., "The Right to Bear Arms: A Uniquely American Entitlement" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 469.
+469.